 What’s one big mistake you see people make in your area of marketing?

 Not keeping pace with the shifts we’re seeing.
 The world’s moving quickly and very few businesses (mine included) are keeping up with current customer demands.
 That’s because it’s hard.
 We’re fumbling in the area of marketing because as soon as we think we have one area figured out, something changes.
 Algorithms shift.
 Data accessibility grows.
 There’s a lot happening and it’s becoming incredibly hard to keep laser focused on what you need to do for your customers to succeed.
 Where there used to be a pretty solid one-size-fits-all strategy that could help businesses succeed, there isn’t anymore.
 Hence, the heavy focus on data.
-Not enough marketers are leaning on their data and customer journey analytics to uncover what their buyers need at every stage of their journey, and then developing a marketing plan around that.
+Not enough marketers are leaning on their data and customer journey to uncover what their buyers need at every stage of their journey, and then developing a marketing plan around that.